top of page

 Rescue

-Irish Wolfhound Rescue of the Mid South is a 501(c)3 non profit that provides rehoming, rescue, and adoption in NC, SC, VA, WV, GA, and FL.
+Irish Wolfhound Rescue of the Mid South is a 501(c)3 non-profit that provides rehoming, rescue, and adoption in the southeastern states of NC, SC, VA, WV, GA, FL, AL, and MS.